 We compared different Slack competitors to help you decide which one fits your business needs best.
 Based on our research, these are the most suitable options for various use cases:

-- Microsoft Teams: Best overall Slack alternative for its broad range of messaging features
+- Microsoft Teams: Best overall for chat collaboration

 Best Slack Alternatives